Brolenso/tms-13-museum/README.md

 ![Platform: iOS](https://img.shields.io/badge/Platform-iOS-green.svg)

 # Museum Walk App
 Museum Walk - pet-project application, that shows the museum's upcoming event, allows users to plan their visit by adding event to their calendar.
-App is localized into English, French and Russian, supports any screen orientation, can be opened via deeplink <museum://>, has build-in Google Firebase Crashlytics, uploaded to TestFlight Internal Testing.
+App is localized into English, French and Russian, supports any screen orientation, can be opened via deeplink, has build-in Google Firebase Crashlytics, uploaded to TestFlight Internal Testing.

 ## Architectural pattern
 - [x] MVP + Router